Connect with others who understand.

 Nerve Damage

-MS causes damage to both the myelin coating of the nerves and the nerves themselves.
+MS causes damage to both the protective myelin coating around the nerves and the nerves themselves.
 Damage to the nerves controlling the legs may result in weakness.
 If your leg weakness is due to nerve damage, exercise and rest won’t help.

-According to an article in BMC Neurology, people diagnosed with MS who are also sensitive to heat or cold find that extreme temperatures worsen leg weakness.
+According to an article in BMC Neurology, people diagnosed with MS who are also sensitive to heat or cold find that extreme temperatures trigger or worsen leg weakness.
+Symptoms like leg weakness are often worse at night.
 The experiences of MyMSTeam members echo this research, especially when it comes to hot weather, as they’ve described in comments like these:

 • “If it is hot outside and I try to do a lot, my legs will give out or become like Jell-O.”